PrincetonUniversity/ClearMapCluster/README.md

 # ClearMapCluster

 T. Pisano's parallelization to a cluster of C. Kirst's ClearMap software (https://idisco.info/clearmap-2/) for use on a cluster using a slurm based scheduler.
 Written for Python 3.7+.
-Installation instructions at bottom of this read me.
 Modifications by Zahra M.

 ## *INSTALLATION INSTRUCTIONS*:
-* Note that this currently has only been tested on linux (Ubuntu 16 and 18).
+* Note that this currently has only been tested on Linux (Ubuntu 16 and 18).
 * Things you will need to do beforehand:
 	* Elastix needs to be compiled on the cluster - this was challenging for IT here and suspect it will be for your IT as well.